maxlit/powerindex/docs/German-elections-2025-analysis.md

 Power distribution is not only about the number of votes you get, but also about how the votes are distributed.
 For example, if one party gets 49% and another gets 51%, the smaller one has zero power in a simple majority system.
 However, if there are 10 other parties with 5% each, the 49% party holds almost all the power.
 Thus, depending on the distribution of votes among the rest, a party’s power can range anywhere between 0% and 100%.

 How do we measure it?
 The common approach is to count the situations in which a party is decisive for forming a winning coalition.
-There are different ways of doing this (e.g. [Banzhaf index](https://en.wikipedia.org/wiki/Banzhaf_power_index), [Shapley–Shubik index](https://en.wikipedia.org/wiki/Shapley–Shubik_power_index) etc).
+There are different ways of doing this (e.g. [Banzhaf index](https://en.wikipedia.org/wiki/Banzhaf_power_index), [Shapley-Shubik index](https://en.wikipedia.org/wiki/Shapley-Shubik_power_index) etc).
 While they can differ in extreme cases, they usually produce similar results in practice (we use Banzhaf index for our analysis).

-## German elections – data
+## German elections - data

 First, here are the election results: